-- Respond to the needs of young scientists in countries that are lagging in science and technology;
+- Respond to the needs of young scientists in countries that are still developing in science and technology

-- Encourage scientific research and sharing of experiences in solving major problems facing developing countries.
+- Encourage scientific research and sharing of experiences in solving major challenges facing developing countries.

-TWAS and its partners offer over 600 fellowships per year to scientists in the developing world who want to pursue PhDs and postdoctoral research.
+TWAS and its partners offer over 600 fellowships per year to scientists in the developing world who want to pursue a doctoral degree and postdoctoral research.
 TWAS prizes and awards are among the most prestigious given for scientific work in the developing world.
-The Academy distributes more than USD1 million in research grants every year to individual scientists and research groups.
-It supports visiting scientists and provides funding for regional and international science meetings.
+The Academy allocates almost $1 million in research grants every year to individual scientists and research groups.
+It also supports visiting scientists and provides funding for regional and international science meetings.

 The TWAS Council, elected by members every three years, sets the Academy’s broad policy and programmatic direction.
-The Secretariat is headed by an executive director and is located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP) in Trieste; it assists the Council in the administration and coordination of TWAS programmes.
+The Academy's Secretariat, headed by an executive director and located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP) in Trieste, Italy, assists the Council in the administration and coordination of TWAS programmes.
 It issues a range of publications on topics related to science in the developing world.

-TWAS has established five regional partners to help organize activities and disseminate information.
-They are located in Alexandria, Egypt; Rio de Janeiro, Brazil; Beijing, China; Pretoria, South Africa; and Bangalore, India.
+TWAS has established five regional partners to help organize activities and disseminate information: in Alexandria, Egypt; Rio de Janeiro, Brazil; Beijing, China; Pretoria, South Africa; and Bangalore, India.

-Under a 1991 agreement, the United Nations Educational, Scientific and Cultural Organization (UNESCO) assumed responsibility for administering TWAS funds and personnel.
-Legally, TWAS is a programme unit within UNESCO.
-The Italian government passed a law in 2004 that ensures an annual financial contribution to the Academy's operation.
-Representatives of the Italian government and UNESCO are members of the TWAS Steering Committee, which meets annually to discuss financial matters.
+Legally, TWAS is a programme unit of the United Nations Educational, Scientific and Cultural Organization (UNESCO), which, under a 1991 agreement, assumed responsibility for administering TWAS funds and personnel.
+In 2004, the Italian Government adopted a law that ensured an annual financial contribution to the Academy's operation.
+Representatives of the Italian Government and UNESCO are members of the TWAS Steering Committee, which meets annually to discuss financial matters.

 TWAS hosts and works in close association with two other organizations on the ICTP campus:

-The Organization for Women in Science for the Developing World (OWSD).
-At its founding in 1989, OWSD was the first international forum uniting women scientists from the developing and developed worlds.
+The Organization for Women in Science for the Developing World (OWSD), founded in 1989, was the first international forum uniting women scientists from the developing and developed worlds.
 Today, OWSD has over 9,000 members.
-Their objective is to strengthen the role of women in the development process and promote their representation in scientific and technological leadership.
+Its objective is to strengthen the role of women in the development process and promote their representation in scientific and technological leadership; and

-TWAS gratefully acknowledges financial support for its activities, mainly provided by:
+TWAS gratefully acknowledges financial support mainly provided by:

-- Standing Committee on Scientific and Technological Cooperation (COMSTECH) of the Organization of Islamic Cooperation (OIC)
+- the Ministerial Standing Committee on Scientific and Technological Cooperation (COMSTECH) of the Organization of Islamic Cooperation (OIC)

-- Kuwait Foundation for the Advancement of Sciences (KFAS)
+- the Kuwait Foundation for the Advancement of Sciences (KFAS)

 - The Elsevier Foundation

-- Ministry of Research, Science and Technology, Isl.
-Rep. of Iran
+- the Ministry of Reseach, Science and Technology of the Islamic Republic of Iran

-- The United States National Academy of Sciences
+- the National Academy of Sciences, United States